Nightclubs

 Phantom (Seattle)

-Be it a romantic evening, a social gathering, or business luncheons the even space was ready.
-Phantom boasted state-of-the-art sound technology complimented by acoustically designed rooms for the ultimate in sound reproduction.
+Be it a romantic evening, a social gathering, or a business luncheon, the event space was ready.
+Phantom boasted state-of-the-art sound technology complemented by acoustically designed rooms for ultimate sound reproduction.
 The very best national and local designers created a phenomenal showpiece.
-Full room bookings, private functions, corporate parties, weddings, banquets, conventions and incentive packages for any other special event need was possible.
-George arranged renowned management support staff for first class service, food and entertainment.
-Phantom was intended as an exciting world class adventure.
+Full room bookings, private functions, corporate parties, weddings, banquets, conventions, and incentive packages for any other special event need were possible.
+George arranged renowned management support staff for first-class service, food, and entertainment.
+Phantom was intended as an exciting world-class adventure.

 2218 1st Ave Restaurant and Club